Smart-Bull/smarter-contracts/README.md

 with on-chain triggers to have only one trusted Oracle that updates the states of all the DeFi price feeds through emitting a single event.

-## 4: Blockchain Support:
-Notes:
-* It would be really helpful to implement a timer event based on the block length
-* Figure out how the timelock code in compound is used
-* When a trigger is emitted, special transactions are created spontaneously.
-These transactions are the event handlers for each of the contracts who are listening.
-There are a two main issues that have to be tackled:
-	* How to ensure that event handling seems immediate.
-We could employ the idea of a contract-wide lock.
-When an event handler gets executed, the transactions from the same contract currently in queue will be disabled until the event handler finished being executed.
-	* How to charge gas.
-One way to do it is to take the average of the gas prices of the regular transactions in the block and multiply by a fixed ratio.
-This problem ties into how we incentivize miners to take on these transactions.

-## 5: Other Considerations: